402: The Giant Gila Monster

 The National Enquirer is a supermarket tabloid specializing in entertainment news and gossip.
 Unlike many of its tabloid brethren, journalistic accuracy at the Enquirer is generally considered to be pretty high.

-Glen is fifty feet tall!
+Glenn is fifty feet tall!

 A reference to Show 319, War of the Colossal Beast.